 Ireland is an open jurisdiction which encourages investment from all countries.
 There are no specific countries which are preferred for investing in Ireland.
-Many US, UK, European, Asian and GCC companies invest directly in Irish companies.
+Many US, UK, European, Asian and Gulf Co-operation Council companies invest directly in Irish companies.

-4.3 Use of Treaty Country Entities by Non-Treaty Country Residents
+4.3 Use of Treaty Country Entities by Non-treaty Country Residents